Home | Lakes Rivers Falls

 Seasons

 Cliff and Wade Lakes are accessible all year, but the best seasons to visit are from late spring to fall.
-More wildlife is seen in the winter, and cross-country skiing is a popular sport when snow is deep.
+More wildlife is seen in the winter, and cross-country skiing is the only way to access the lake and cabins when it snows.

 Activities